 - Top the layer of ladyfingers with the mascarpone and cream mixture just until covered.

 Since I was testing this recipe I made a few individual portions to give to my tasters.
 It was much easier to test the recipe by making individual portions which made for less waste.
-We then decided we liked the individual portions.
-Though making this a family style dessert in a casserole is actually easier – both to make and serve.
+Though making this a family style dessert in a casserole is actually easier.